finol-digital/Card-Game-Simulator/docs/index.md

 When navigating through CGS, you may find it useful to use [keyboard shortcuts](keyboard.html).

 ## Feedback
 See the [current roadmap](roadmap.html).
-Please send any additional feature requests/bug reports/other feedback to <david@finoldigital.com>.
+Please send any additional feature requests/bug reports/other feedback to <david@finoldigital.com> or [contact us on facebook](https://www.facebook.com/cardgamesimulator/).

 *You may also be interested in our [Privacy Policy](PRIVACY.html).*